doko37/doko37/README.md

 ### Hi, Welcome to my profile!

-My name is Peter and I am a 2023 computer science graduate from AUT and I majored in Computational Intelligence, I've also delved into software development on my own throughout my time in univerisity.
+My name is Peter and I am a 2023 computer science graduate from AUT and I majored in Machine Learning and Data science.
+I've also delved into software development on my own throughout my time in univerisity.

 Currently looking for opportunities in NZ/AUS.

-I'm interested in working with all things data and creating interesting and useful products to make life a little easier for everybody.

 Experience in:
 - ReactJS ⚛️